Essential oil: Balsam of Peru

 Balsam of Peru, an essential oil derived from Myroxylon plants, is used in food and drink for flavoring, in perfumes and toiletries for fragrance, and in animal care products.
 However, national and international surveys identified balsam of Peru among the "top five" allergens most commonly causing patch test allergic reactions in people referred to dermatology clinics.

 Garlic oil

 Garlic oil is an essential oil derived from garlic.

 Eucalyptus oil

 Most eucalyptus oil on the market is produced from the leaves of Eucalyptus globulus.
 Steam-distilled eucalyptus oil is used throughout Asia, Africa, Latin America and South America as a primary cleaning/disinfecting agent added to soaped mop and countertop cleaning solutions; it also possesses insect and limited vermin control properties.
-Note, however, there are hundreds of species of eucalyptus, and perhaps some dozens are used to various extents as sources of essential oils.
-Not only do the products of different species differ greatly in characteristics and effects, but also the products of the very same tree can vary grossly.
+There are, however, hundreds of species of eucalyptus, and perhaps some dozens are used to various extents as sources of essential oils.